 Provides hundreds of useful links to state based music industry networks and organisations.
 Learn who’s who in the industry and where to get support in starting you career.

 The Virtual Classroom gives teachers and students on-demand access to music production lessons delivered by COSAMP.
 The list of lessons includes archives recordings of live Virtual Classroom events, broadcast nationally.

-As General Manager of COSAMP, Kye is responsible for overseeing the development & continuous improvement of the full suite of COSAMP online resources.
+As Head of VET for COSAMP’s parent company, Readcloud, Kye is responsible for overseeing the development & continuous improvement of multiple RTO’s delivering a range of qualifications and training materials.

 Lee van den Blink

-Lee is excited to expand her knowledge of the VET in Schools sector, assisting COSAMP with procedure development, student management systems and day-to-day client management and customer service.
+Since joining the team, Lee has expanded her knowledge of the VET in Schools sector, assisting with procedure development, student management systems and day-to-day client management, quality and customer service as an Admin Assistant.